Creating a Weight Training Plan That Targets Every Major Muscle

 The kinds of exercises you do will vary by the major muscle.
 The tools you use may also vary.
 For example, you may perform all of your major muscle exercises with free weights but you may use a machine for your quadriceps.

-However, it is important not to get stuck in an exercise rut.
+It is important not to get stuck in an exercise rut.
 If you always use a machine for your quadriceps then you are not working your quads as effectively as you can.
-Change your routine to incorporate some barbell squats for your quads as well.

-Use the workout plan finder to locate a weight training plan that targets every major muscle now!
+Go PRO today to locate a weight training plan that targets every major muscle.